-A superb solid silver flute from the Verne Q. Powell workshop, “Handmade Custom”, serial number 4669 (1976), in-line G, B foot.
+A superb solid silver flute from the Verne Q. Powell workshop, “Handmade Custom” (1976), in-line G, B foot; serial #4669

 Verne Powell sold his small flute workshop in 1961 to a quartet of long-time workers: Ed Almeida, Ed Machon, Richard Jerome and Elmer Waterhouse.
 From that time until the 1986 purchase by Harvard MBA-graduate Steven Wasser, the Powell company was dedicated to building flutes of the highest quality.
 In the pre-Wasser years, only two models were produced: the “Handmade” and the so-called “Commercial”, the former based on the classic French instruments of the previous century and the latter loosely patterned after the work of Theobald Boehm.